 8) On November 14,1943 the 505th Parachute Infantry Regiment transferred in grade, approximately 246 paratroopers to

 the 504th Parachute Infantry Regiment.
-These replacements helped bring the 504th up to strength for Anzio, Italy campaign.
+These replacements helped bring the 504th up to strength after tough fighting in

-At the time the 505th PIR was sailing for Naples, Italy while the 504th PIR was sailing to Anzio, Italy on loan to
+When the 505th PIR was sailing from Naples to Ireland the 504th PIR was sailing for Anzio, Italy on loan to